chriswillott/jwst/README.md

 ## Additional modules for pipeline processing

 ### Columnjump
 <b>columnjump</b> is an additional step that can be applied as part of the JWST DETECTOR1 pipeline for data from the NIRISS instrument.
-The step should be called after dark current subraction and before jump detection.
+The step should be called after dark current subtraction and before jump detection.
 The columnjump step removes random jumps in the levels of some columns (~50 columns per Ng=100 NIRSRAPID ramp) that cause increased noise along those columns.
-Note the term columns here refers to the original detector coordinates and these are actually rows in the DMS orientation, i.e. they are orthogonal and distinct from the well-known 1/f noise.
+Note the term columns here refers to the original detector coordinates and these are actually rows in the DMS orientation, i.e. they are orthogonal and distinct from the well-known stripes of 1/f noise.

 <b>Installation</b>
 columnjump is available at pypi: